 Yes, there’s a lot to think about when it comes to copyright, so it’s important to familiarize yourself with the copyright basics.
 It’s also good to know when and where to turn for guidance when issues come up.

 Sharing and republishing online content can be straightforward at times and complex at others.
 Developing best practices for legally using third-party online content will help you stay copyright compliant and keep your risk of copyright infringement to a minimum.
-(See our Copyright Leadership Certificate program for these same purposes.)
+See our copyright courses for more education and tips on legally sharing and republishing online content.